kaue/jsonexport/README.md

 Changelog
 ----------------------
-v1.1.0 - Expose library as CLI
+- v1.1.0 - Expose library as CLI
-v1.0.7 - Fix for prototyped properties<br>
+- v1.0.7 - Fix for prototyped properties
-v1.0.6 - Create new lines in the CSV file to handle JSON objects with arrays<br>
+- v1.0.6 - Create new lines in the CSV file to handle JSON objects with arrays

 # Usage